 appetite for big data

-and next generation Java applications in an open cloud
+, analytics and next generation Java applications in an open cloud

 The new PowerLinux 7R4 server is built on the Power Systems platform running IBM's Watson cognitive computing solution.
 Big Blue says the server offers that same performance for the new business -critical and data-intensive workloads increasingly deployed in Linux environments.
 IBM is also pushing out IBM Cognos Business Intelligence and EnterpriseDB database software, each optimized for Linux on Power.

 "More clients are choosing IBM's Power Systems designed to handle mission critical and complex cloud and big data workloads in an open Linux environment," said Doug Balog, General Manager for IBM Power Systems.
 "Responding to this need, we are aggressively investing in our open ecosystem -- including new products, applications and collaborations -- that support today's emerging Linux workloads."